 - Customer service: While SimpliSafe is no slouch for customer service, Cove has a much more positive customer experience, based on online reviews we found during our research.

-- Equipment selection: SimpliSafe's smoke alarm doesn't have a carbon monoxide detector like Cove's.
+- Equipment selection: SimpliSafe's smoke alarm doesn't have a built-in carbon monoxide detector like Cove's.
+(But you can buy a separate CO detector for your SimpliSafe system.)
 Similarly, Cove doesn't sell a temperature sensor or extra siren, as SimpliSafe does.

 - RapidSOS: Cove uses RapidSOS to directly share important information (location data, medical needs, household info) with emergency responders for a quicker response.

 SimpliSafe normally wins high marks for its hallmark traits that compete well against big names like Vivint and Frontpoint: affordable equipment and a 60-day money-back guarantee.
 But, against Cove, SimpliSafe tastes like a different flavor of vanilla—one that has a smart lock, video doorbell, and equipment bundles.